 What is distance learning?

 Distance learning is a type of online education.
-It’s often used for programs such as ESL, Business, and English.
+It’s often used for ESL, Business, and English programs.

 Online learning can be done by either synchronous or asynchronous means.
 Synchronous learning means you interact with your teacher at the same time.
 This can happen in a classroom or online via live video call.